lindhor/geoportal-server-catalog-wiki/Security-configuration-ldap.md

-##Geoportal Server Catalog Security Configuration
+## Configure Geoportal Server to use LDAP

 In Progress

-###Configure Geoportal Server to use LDAP:

-#### 1. Uncomment the following line in app-security.xml to use file authentication-ldap.xml for authentication
+### Uncomment the following line in app-security.xml to use file authentication-ldap.xml for authentication

     `<!-- <beans:import resource="authentication-ldap.xml"/> -->`

-#### 2. Update authentication-ldap.xml with parameters for the ldap server
+### Update authentication-ldap.xml with parameters for the ldap server

+#### LDAP server settings
 This section defines the ldap server connection parameters
 ```
    <security:ldap-server